jgalentine007/VSGitDiff/VSGitDiff/README.md

 ## Usage ##
 A new 'GitDiff' command will be added to the solution explorer context menu.
 You may highlight one or more files in the solution explorer window.
 The 'GitDiff' command will display a unified diff (Unix style) for each file in a new Visual Studio document.
 The unified diff consists of the changes between a file and the last commit.
 The Microsoft Git Source Control Provider must be selected as the current provider, and the file(s) to be diffed must be under source control.

+New Features in v1.3:

+* Add support for Visual Studio 2019
+* Migrate to AsyncPackage to support asynchronous autoloading

 New Features in v1.2:

 * Add VSGitDiff buttons to team explorer changes window items